kwan22/consistency/science.md

 The 2nd wallbounce on Flag 2 and the lava wallbounce in 8arb HOTM can be made easier with dash attack leniency.
 That said, I aim to have my horizontal trajectory as normalized as possible before attempting these precise wallbounces.
 In both of these cases, I aim the previous wallbounces to be flush/cornercorrect on the wall to normalize horizontal trajectory.
 I also aim the 1st wallbounce in the 8arb example to be low so I don't verticallyu overshoot the lava during dash attack leniency. <br>
   <img src="./media/science/7a_flag2_dashattack.webp" width="480"/>  <img src="./media/science/8arb_hotm_dashattack.webp" width="480"/> <br>

 Lakeskip deserves special mention because of how well-known of a strat it is.
 With the right vertical positioning, using dash-attack leniency to hold towards the wall adds 1f of leniency (3f at best to 4f at best) to the updash.
+This means the updash can be unintuitively far away from the wall, since the combination of dash attack leniency and wallbounce leniency lets the updash start from up to about a full tile away from the wall.
 Fortuitously, holding towards the wall is optimal immediately after the wallbounce anyway. <br>
   <img src="./media/science/6a_lakeskip.webp" width="480"/>  <img src="./media/science/6a_lakeskip.png" width="480"/>

 y compression: 3a shaft, 7a flag 1